hemavathim194/ai_news_article/README.md

 # ai_news_article

-# Fast API with mongo Database using scraping
+# Fast API with mongo database using scraping

 This is a repository to fetch ai news articles based on date in mongo db and fetch details from mongodb using fast api